ABC's of Capacitors - Capacitor Tips for Tube Radios

 Modern non-electrolytic capacitors i.e. mica capacitors, film capacitors, ceramic capacitors, etc are non-polar.
 This means you don't have to worry about which end to connect when replacing old paper capacitors with new film capacitors.

 Although non-polar, old paper capacitors had black bands at one end.
 The black band indicated which end of the paper capacitor had some metal foil (which acted as a shield).
 The end with the metal foil was connected to the ground (or lowest voltage).
-The main purpose of the foil shield was to make the paper capacitor last longer.
+The purpose of the foil shield was to make the paper capacitor last longer.
+When replacing these old paper caps with new film capacitors, you do not need to worry about which end goes to the lowest voltage side.
+On occasion you may hear someone claim that non-polar film caps must be installed in a certain direction to work properly in a vintage tube radio...this will only be true for those with an exceptional imagination....commonly known as the "placebo effect".

 Electrolytic CAPACITOR Tips